FrancescaK/MongoDB_Community_Kit/Blogging.md

 _Your company blog_ Many great companies have engineering blogs where they publish articles about the underlying technologies powering their business (see [foursquare](http://engineering.foursquare.com/) and [Server Density](https://blog.serverdensity.com/)).
 These blogs are a great way to get more exposure for your company in the developer community.

-_Guest post on the MongoDB Blog_ We are happy to have guests posts on the MongoDB community blog.
-Just follow the guidelines above, and make sure the posts are technical in nature.
-Send a copy of a blog post or an abstract in a markdown format to the [MongoDB community team](mailto:meetups@mongodb.com).
-We’ll have a look to see if it is a good fit!

 ###Sharing Your Content

 There are a number of different social channels you can use to share your content listed in our [Blogging Best Practices section](blogging_best_practices.md#spread-the-word)